 If you have a potential living donor and the transplant team has determined that person is a good match, they will also undergo a thorough medical evaluation at the transplant center.
 If things go well, you and your living donor will be scheduled for the transplant surgery.

 If you do not have a living donor, you will be placed on the waiting list for a cadaver organ.

-According to the United Network of Organ Sharing (UNOS), there are approximately 61,000 people waiting for a donor kidney.
-The average wait time is three years.
-People who are in end stage renal disease (ESRD) and have less than 15 percent of their kidney function must undergo dialysis until a kidney is found.
+According to the United Network of Organ Sharing (UNOS), there are approximately 97,000 people waiting for a donor kidney.1 The average wait time is 3.5 years.2 People who are in end stage renal disease (ESRD) and have less than 15 percent of their kidney function must undergo dialysis until a kidney is found.
 Transplant surgery often takes place on very short notice.
 Your transplant team and your kidney doctor will advise you to live a healthy lifestyle in order to be in the best condition possible for your surgery.
 This means following your kidney doctor’s recommendations, eating according to the diet guidelines given by your renal dietitian and taking prescribed medicines.

 Your transplant center will place you on their waiting list for a kidney and you will need to register for the national transplant waiting list at UNOS.
 You will also be required to list several phone numbers—home, work, family, friends and neighbors—where you can be reached if a kidney becomes available.
 You may even carry a pager, so you can be reached immediately.

 When a kidney becomes available, the nearest transplant center is notified and it is logged into the UNOS database.
 If UNOS finds a perfect match for the kidney, it will be offered to that person regardless of their location.
 If not, the transplant center will call patients on their waiting list who may be potential matches.

 Once a patient is called, they will only have a few hours to get to the transplant center.
 Although a call is a good indication, it is not a guarantee of a kidney.
 Crossmatching tests will be performed and the best candidate will be offered the kidney.